mileskin/jasmine-fake-ajax/README.md

     fakeAjax({urls: {"/succeeds": {successData: "Jasmine FTW!"}}});

 or load the test data using `loadTestData`.
-Here we load the contents of .questions from fake-ajax-fixture.html
+Here we load the contents of `.questions` from `fake-ajax-fixture.html`:

     fakeAjax({urls: {"/questions/list": {successData: loadTestData(".questions", "fake-ajax-fixture.html")}}});